 The Model Parameter csv file is generated by the software when new ATR data is added.
 This CSV file will remain unchanged as long as there is no update to the ATR data.
-Below is a screenshot of the csv file.
-This is just a sample to show the format of the excel file, so the user will not encounter “1”s in every row and column in the actual parameter file.
+Below is a screenshot of the csv file. .